diivious/mypy-lib/README.md

 # mypy-lib
-Little Python library to reduce duplicate code in my repos
+Nothing special or fancy, just a few Python files to hold functions common to my repos.